peteraba/peteraba.com/content/blog/phpmetrics-of-popular-projects.md

 -----

 I came across a new tool called [phpmetrics][phpmetrics-project].
 It can be used for, what a surprise, calculating and displaying metrics for php.
-I fell in love with this cute little tool in an instance and decided to run it on some php projects that I consider important.
-I'm aware of the fact that the list is  currently far from complete, but it's probably still worth a look.
+I fell in love with the tool in an instance and decided to run it on some php projects that I consider important.
+I'm aware of the fact that the list is far from complete, but it's probably still worth a look.
 I especially love the "maintenability" (sic!) reports, I find those big red spots just as disgusting as I find ugly code the same.